 physicality brings me to my senses. it took some time before that awareness became apparent to me; i had run the gamut of less than mindful and more injurious movements. i once leaned heavily against the pillars of immediacy and quick fixes, and ignored the nobility of failure. i wish i could be branded wise beyond my years but i’ve earned it with experience and toil (under the direct tutelage of chip conrad).

-I have worked with athletes (who understand their roles and readily accept performance (and the consequent wear and tear) over longevity), coaches and gym owners, as I have worked with everyday athletes (whose priority is longevity and quality of life). i have also worked with persons with developmental disabilities for two decades (coaching movement and facilitating independence).
+I have worked with athletes (who understand their roles and readily accept performance (and the consequent wear and tear) as their pursuit), coaches and gym owners, as I have worked with everyday athletes (whose priority is longevity and quality of life; thriving not merely surviving). i have also worked with persons with developmental disabilities for two decades (coaching movement and facilitating independence).

 my pursuit is not vainglorious: we can easily seek out the machinations of modernity – the magic pills and visceral aesthetic platitudes. my pursuit is that of physicality, health, longevity, strength, play, of freedom from the chains of superfluous pining for external conceit.

 i lift, i move because i want to be a better person.

 “move and the way will open.” ~zen proverb